The wait is finally coming to an end!

 - Copy of the petition, if necessary.
 Clearly mark it as “COPY” so that it is not mistaken for a duplicate filing

-VisaPro is anticipating that that the H1B cap will be met during the initial H1B registration period that is expected to be between March 1 and March 17, and USCIS will receive more than enough petitions to reach both caps by April 7.
-USCIS will use a random selection process (H1B Lottery) to select the number of petitions required to reach the numerical limit.
+VisaPro is anticipating that the H1B cap will be met during the initial H1B registration period that is expected to be between March 1 and March 17, and USCIS will receive more than enough registrations to reach both caps by March 17.
+USCIS will use a random selection process (H1B Lottery) to select the number of registrations required to reach the numerical limit.

 It is therefore important to remember that it is the responsibility of the employer to ensure that the H1B registrations are timely submitted in order to stand a chance in being considered for the H1B lottery.
 Completing the Form I-129 accurately and submitting strong H-1B petitions is equally important to ensure successful adjudication of petitions filed against H1B registrations selected in the H1B lottery.

-If you have questions at any point while submitting the H1B registrations or when preparing and filing your 2018 H1B Cap cases, please call us at 202-787-1944.
+If you have questions at any point while submitting the H1B registrations or when preparing and filing your 2024 H1B Cap cases, please call us at 202-787-1944.
 Our experienced immigration lawyers will be happy to assist you.